lareza-farhan-wanaghi/dicoding-microservices-submission-2/readme.md

 ### 2. Building and Pushing the karsajobs (backend) image

-1. Navigate to the karsajobs project
+1. Navigate to the karsajobs project.
    ```bash
    cd <Project Root Directory>
    cd karsajobs